ScottRMalley/golang-trading-assignment/README.md

 The fields are:

 - `asset` - string, asset name, for simplicity this can be any text
-- `price` - number, a price for limit order
+- `price` - number, a price for limit order in Euro
 - `amount` - number, amount of asset to fill by order
 - `direction` - string, can be either "BUY" or "SELL"

-The service should pair and execute orders as they are coming in, and maintain an order book for outstanding orders.
+Orders should be executed as they come in and it should be possible to query the current state of the system using the REST API described below.

 ## Rest API